 Pathways to post-secondary

 This course is featured in the following SAIT program:

-Students should be entering grade 11 in the same academic year as they begin MNGT 200 and should have the following courses completed:
+Students should be entering grade 11 or in the same academic year as they begin MNGT-200.

 There may be other pre-requisite or co-requisites required by the school board for admission into this dual-credit program.
 Check with your local school board for further information.

 To qualify for graduation from SAIT, students must pass all courses, attain a CGPA of 2.0 or better and complete the course requirements within the prescribed timelines.